grahamgower/genomatnn/README.md

 and store the result into a Zarr cache.
 This process is done in parallel by default, which can be changed with the `-j` command.
 If you have a slow disk, then it might be quicker to run this with only 1 process.
 For fast disks, parallelism really helps.
-Your milage may vary.
+Your mileage may vary.
 Once complete, you should see a `zarrcache_32-rows` folder in the working directory.
 If you decide to add more simulations at a later date, just delete this folder and regenerate the cache.
 You can also change the `num_rows` parameter and generate an